Best WordPress Theme Detectors plus Plugins- BuiltWith to WhatTheme

-Another online tool to detect what WordPress theme a site uses.
+Satori is online tool to detect what theme a WordPress website uses.
 It works with both parent and child themes.
 It reports:

 - Child Theme

-One of our favorite tools to detect what WordPress theme a site uses.
-It works with both parent and child themes.
+IsItWP is one of our favorite WordPress theme detectors.
+It will tell you what theme a WordPress site is using and works with both parent and child themes.
+It is also a plugin detector.
 IsitWP was the only tool to get past hide-wp.
 It reports:

 Chrome and Firefox Theme Detector Extensions

 These extensions are added to your browser.
 When you visit a site you can click on the logo and you will get WordPress theme information.
-Chrome and Firefox browser extensions are great when you are doing some research and want to check a number of sites quickly.
+A Chrome Chrome extension or Firefox browser extensions is great when you are doing some research and want to check a number of sites quickly.
 Just install the extension and enable it.
 When you go to any site it will now tell you the theme being used.

-Detects the theme and plugins used in a WordPress installation.
+Detects themes and plugins used in a WordPress installation.
 Like most of these tools, the detection takes place on a remote server with results routed to your browser.

 Can you Hide from Theme Detectors

 Now that you see the data available to your competitors, maybe you want to hide some of it.
-You can easily hide your theme information by editing the css for the child theme.
+You can easily hide your theme information on your own website by editing the css for the child theme.

 Why use a theme detector?